dyno-might/dyno-might.github.io/_posts/2022-07-11-potato-diet.md

 ## 1. It's not totally insane

 Say you've had a huge meal and couldn't eat another bite.
-But then---someone offers you iced cream.
+But then---someone offers you ice cream.

 You might think: Can I exploit this phenomenon in reverse to lose weight?
-The obvious thing would be to ban iced cream.
+The obvious thing would be to ban ice cream.
 But if that helps, maybe you should ban more stuff.
 If you went *really* ban-crazy, you'd eventually get to a single food, hopefully something filling and healthy.
 Voilà: Potato diet.

 ## 2. Hunger is complicated